vimeto/junction24/README.md

 Here click on the request audit and fill in the auditor(s) name(s) and phone number(s), by pressing request audit a link is sent to the auditor(s).
 <br/>

-## Audit tool
+## Audit tool📋
 <img width="327" alt="Screenshot 2024-11-10 at 1 49 00" src="https://github.com/user-attachments/assets/10feb96a-935e-40b4-970a-d44e8a5594fd">
 <br/>
 Audit AI chat
 <br/>
 <br/>
 By clicking the link recieved by the auditor you are able to get to the auditing tool.
-Here you can start auditing by either speaking or typing to the AI assistant.
-You are also able to upload and take photos of audited equipment.
+Here you can start auditing by either speaking🗣️ or typing📄 to the AI assistant.
+You are also able to upload🖼️ and take photos📷 of audited equipment.